meltano/meltano/docs/src/docs/roadmap.md

 ## Mission

+Meltano enables anyone with access to SaaS APIs and spreadsheets to generate dashboards summarizing the status of their business operations.

+We provide a simple way to connect data source(s) and generate reports in minutes.
+The unique value of Meltano is in its all-in-one bundled solution, which is optimized for [breadth over depth](https://about.gitlab.com/company/strategy/#breadth-over-depth) to offer basic functionality at each step of the data pipeline.

+## Vision

-Meltano's mission aligns with the GitLab mission, which is "to change all creative work from read-only to read-write so that everyone can contribute."
+Meltano's mission aligns with the GitLab mission, which is "to change all creative work from read-only to read-write so that everyone can contribute".
 When everyone can contribute, consumers become contributors and we greatly increase the rate of human progress.

-## Vision

 Our contribution to this progress comes through the democratization of data throughout organizations.
 We help our customers integrate a wide range of data sets to create a single source of truth.